Roundworms in dogs: A comprehensive guide

 • Feces should be removed immediately and disposed of safely.

-• After treatment, the dog's feces should be examined regularly to ensure that all roundworms have been removed.
+• After treatment, the dog's stool should be examined regularly to ensure that all roundworms have been removed.

 • These examinations are an important part of aftercare and help to monitor the success of the treatment.